Internships And Externships

-If selected for an interview, candidates will be required to attend an interview the week of February 28.
-Interviews will be held on:
+If selected for an interview, candidates will be required to attend an interview in February.

 Internship Fair Dates:

 If you are interested in learning more about Edmonds College's Counseling and Resource Center, we will be participating in several internship fairs.
-Come by, meet a few of the counselors, and see if it is a best fit for your internship experience!
+Come by, meet our counselors and see if it is the best fit for your internship experience!

-Our externship offers a very unique opportunity.
-Externs will get to experience a small private practice feel (small, tight-knit team, small caseload, brief notes, ability to see some clients longer term, very supportive and nurturing environment) but will gain the wealth of experience similar to that of working in community mental health.
-Our client population is extremely diverse in terms of age, ethnicity, gender, sexuality, ability, and mental health condition.
+Our externship offers a unique opportunity.
+You will experience a small private practice feel (small, tight-knit team, small caseload, brief notes, ability to see some clients longer term, very supportive and nurturing environment), but will gain the wealth of experience similar to that of working in community mental health.
+Our client population is extremely diverse regarding age, ethnicity, gender, sexuality, ability, and mental health.

-The overall objective of the externship is to help each trainee develop a clearer professional identity as well as more advanced clinical skills.
-Externs will have the opportunity to be immersed in an incredibly supportive and diverse environment that will serve as an excellent segue to future professional life The staff at Edmonds College possesses a wide variety of clinical interests and theoretical orientations, and is deeply committed to providing an enriching and comprehensive clinical experience to trainees.
+The overall objective of the externship is to help you develop a clearer professional identity as well as more advanced clinical skills.
+You will have the opportunity to be immersed in an incredibly supportive and diverse environment that will serve as an excellent segue to future professional life.
+Our staff at Edmonds College possesses a wide variety of clinical interests and theoretical orientations, and is deeply committed to providing an enriching and comprehensive clinical experience to trainees.